vectordotdev/vector/website/docs/reference/sinks/loki.md

 #### user

-The basic authentication user name.If using GrafanaLab's hosted Loki then this must be setto your Grafana.com api key.
+The basic authentication user name.
+If using GrafanaLab's hosted Loki then this must be set to your Grafana.com api key.